vincenzoiovino/Bank3/README.md

 Another application is to the management of the treasuries of Decentralized Autonomous Organisations (DAOs) as we will show in the Bank DAO section.
 DAOs are not administrated by single users so the creation of multiple accounts to receive payments would be too complex and clashes with the DAO’s governance.

+More applications can be achieved with the extended variants of the Bank3 protocol which are not covered in this repo and for which the reader is deferred to the original [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view).
 ### This repo
 The repository contains smart contract modules in Solidity and the off-chain modules written in C/Wasm-emscripten/Javascript.
 The focus is on Wallets but we also implemented command line tools for the DAO variant.
 ### Live Demo